bitwiseworks/python-os2/Doc/library/logging.rst

 Module-Level Functions
 ----------------------

-In addition to the classes described above, there are a number of module- level functions.
+In addition to the classes described above, there are a number of module-level functions.

-.. function:: getLogger([name])
+.. function:: getLogger(name=None)

-   Return a logger with the specified name or, if no name is specified, return a logger which is the root logger of the hierarchy.
-If specified, the name is typically a dot-separated hierarchical name like *"a"*, *"a.b"* or *"a.b.c.d"*.
+   Return a logger with the specified name or, if name is ``None``, return a logger which is the root logger of the hierarchy.
+If specified, the name is typically a dot-separated hierarchical name like *'a'*, *'a.b'* or *'a.b.c.d'*.
    Choice of these names is entirely up to the developer who is using logging.

    All calls to this function with a given name return the same logger instance.